-LONDON Britain's top statistician unexpectedly decided against major changes to the country's longest-running inflation index on Thursday, rejecting a move that could have significantly cut government borrowing costs.
+LONDON (Reuters) - Britain’s top statistician unexpectedly decided against major changes to the country’s longest-running inflation index on Thursday, rejecting a move that could have significantly cut government borrowing costs.

 The decision to keep the Retail Price Index in its current form is a major boost for older Britons who have company pensions linked to RPI, as well as to holders of Britain’s inflation-linked government bonds.